Mobile Augmented Reality with Federated Learning in the Metaverse: Case Studies of FL-MAR in the Metaverse

 \subsection{Analysis of the difference between FDMA-enabled and NOMA-enabled FL-MAR system}

 It could be concluded from Fig. \ref{fig:fdma_et_cost} and Fig. \ref{fig:noma_et_cost} that, in terms of total energy consumption, there is little difference between the performance of FDMA-enabled and NOMA-enabled FL-MAR system.
 Regarding total time consumption, the FDMA-enabled system performs slightly better when $w_1=0.9$ and $w_2 = 0.1$.
 When $(w_1=0.5, w_2=0.5)$ and $(w_1=0.1, w_2=0.9)$, their performance is similar.
 In addition, the random scheme under NOMA outperforms the random scheme under FDMA.
 From the simulation results and our theoretical analyses, when the system has ample channel resources, careful optimization of FDMA has comparable performance with NOMA, so there is no need to implement the more complex NOMA for resource-rich scenarios.
 Yet, when the system has limited channel resources, NOMA can improve the system performance by leveraging power-domain orthogonality.
-Our findings are also consistent with recent results in the literature~\cite{li2022exploiting}.
-In Metaverse applications where devices demand considerable communication resources, designing NOMA to improve system performance requires not only simulation but also real-world experiments.
+Our findings are also consistent with recent results in~\cite{li2022exploiting}.
 We hope our preliminary simulation can motivate more real-world NOMA experiments for the Metaverse in the research community.